pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 Hi Sarah,

-I saw on LinkedIn that ABC Title just opened a new branch in Austin â€“ congratulations on the expansion!
+I saw on LinkedIn that ABC Title just opened a new branch in Austin – congratulations on the expansion!

 I'm reaching out because I know scaling operations often creates bottlenecks with document signing.
 We help title companies like XYZ Title reduce closing delays by 40% with our on-demand mobile notary network.